 As part of the Williams College employee benefits package, eligible employees can receive tuition support for dependents to attend a college or university.
-This benefit is equal to the lesser of, the tuition amount at the college/university the employee’s child is attending plus any fees normally covered under the Williams tuition amount or one half of Williams’ tuition for 2020-2021, the maximum Tuition Grant Benefit amount will be $29,675.
+This benefit is equal to the lesser of the tuition amount at the college/university the employee’s child is attending plus any fees normally covered under the Williams tuition amount, or one half of Williams’ tuition for 2021-2022.
+The maximum Tuition Grant Benefit amount will remain unchanged at $29,675.
 If both parents work at the college, the benefit will apply to one parent.

 IMPORTANT: The tuition grant benefit may affect eligible dependent child(ren)’s financial aid package, scholarship, or other financial awards.
 For specific information, contact the Financial Aid office at the dependent child (ren)’s school.

-If your dependent is planning on using the benefit during the 2020-2021 academic year either for the FIRST TIME or is CURRENTLY receiving the benefit and plans on continuing to utilize it, please complete the Annual Tuition Grant Benefit Request Form.
-If you have questions about this benefit, please email Megan Childers, Benefits Specialist or call (413) 597-4355.
+If your dependent is planning on using the benefit during the 2021-2022 academic year either for the FIRST TIME or is CURRENTLY receiving the benefit and plans on continuing to utilize it, please complete the Annual Tuition Grant Benefit Request Form.
+If you have questions about this benefit, please email Megan Childers, Benefits Specialist, or call (413) 597-4355.

 The Williams College Tuition Grant Plan Summary

 Dependent children of benefit eligible faculty and staff at Williams College who are enrolled in accredited college programs leading to an academic degree (excluding secondary and graduate schools) are eligible for a grant that covers the tuition costs plus any fees normally covered under the Williams College tuition, up to an annual maximum dollar amount of one-half the prevailing tuition at Williams.
 The Tuition Grant Benefit is payable for a maximum of four years per dependent child.